brakmic/miniDevOps/README.md

 2. **skaffold**: Understand the [automated workflow](./howtos/skaffold.md) for building, pushing, and deploying applications with Skaffold.

 3. **stern**: Get to know how to [stream logs](./howtos/stern.md) from multiple pods in real-time.

+4. **nginx-ingress**: Learn how to [install and configure](./howtos/nginx-ingress.md) the NGINX Ingress Controller v1.22.2 on your Kubernetes cluster.

 ## Useful Commands and Examples